hturner/talks/modelling_item_worth.md

 # Example 1: Netflix Data

-For the Netflix Prize, Netflix released several data sets comprising movie rankings.
+Netflix released movie rankings for the Netflix Prize.

 Using `read.soc` from **PlackettLuce**, we read in a set of rankings for 4 movies